How to Start an S Corp in Alaska

 Keep Your Alaska S Corp Compliant

-Once you have your Alaska S corp up and running, you are going to want to keep your business in good standing by following state laws and guidelines.
-Alaska requires businesses to file biennial reports, and you will have to pay Alaska state taxes each year.
+Once you have your Alaska S corp up and running, you’ll want to keep it in good standing by following state laws and guidelines.
+Alaska requires businesses to file a biennial report as well as pay Alaska state taxes each year.

 Alaska S Corp Biennial Report

-Your Alaska S corp must file a Biennial Report with the Alaska Department of Commerce, Community, and Economic Development.
-These reports are due every other year
+Although you elected the S corp tax designation for your business, it’s still technically an LLC.
+Therefore, your Alaska S corp must file a biennial report with the Alaska Department of Commerce, Community, and Economic Development every other year.

-The year you initially registered your business will dictate when you file your Biennial Report.
-If you filed your registration paperwork in an even numbered year, your Biennial Report is due before January 2nd of every even numbered year.
-If you filled your registration papers in an odd numbered year, your Biennial Report is due before January 2nd of every odd numbered year.
+The year you initially registered your business will dictate when you file your biennial report.
+If you filed your registration paperwork in an even-numbered year, for example, your biennial report is due before Jan.
+2 in every even-numbered year.
+If you filed your registration paperwork in an odd-numbered year, however, your biennial report will be due before Jan.
+2 in every odd-numbered year.

 Alaska S Corp Taxes